Reporting a Gift to the CSU

 - The travel must be for official CSU business;

 Travel payments are limited to the amount of CSU’s own reimbursement rates.
-If the cost of travel exceeds this rate, the difference is considered a gift to the employee and, if over $50 is reportable on the employee’s Conflict of Interest Form 700: Statement of Economic Interests (PDF).
+If the cost of travel exceeds this rate, the difference is considered a gift to the employee and, if over $50 is reportable on the employee’s Form 700: 2016/2017 Statement of Economic Interests (.pdf).